fablabbcn/mdef-docs/docs/2023-24/year-1/t1/design-studio-01/index.md

     **Activity 1**: From the different roles that prototypes play in design research, reflect which ones you have used in the past and which ones you could include in your practice.

+    **Activity 2**: Bring a random scrap material from home.
+Use the material to sketch a prototype of another colleague's inquiry.

-    **Activity 2**: Reflect on your own RtD toolbox based on your vision and identity.
+    **Deliverable**: Write a post on your website describing your own RtD toolbox based on your vision and identity.
 Select the main roles of prototyping and other design activities that you want to use based on the context you are in.

-    **Deliverable**: 1 Post on your website with your new extended workspace.

-    **Schedule**: Each session will start with a 20-minute check-in round and end with a 45-minute collective reflection space to share experiences and identify collaborative goals.
+    **Schedule**: Each session will start with a 15-minute check-in round and end with a 45-minute collective reflection space to share experiences and identify collaborative goals.

-=== "**16/10**"
+=== "16/10"

     :fontawesome-solid-bolt-lightning: **Design Studio Reviews**